marjan-ahmed/Typescript-concepts/OOPS/2- Constructor/README.md

 # this
 A ***this*** keyword used inside the constructor to point out the properties.
 Whenever, calling constructor.
 The argument inside the constructor will be = (equal) to the properties of a the class.
+    "this keyword is used when we want to point or declare a variable but not now later it will be use.
+Otherwise we can use var,let and const.
+But we don't want memory to store the data right now, because we have to call it later in his active position."

 ```typescript
 class Fruit {